Last Updated on March 29, 2021

-JULY 3rd – Free Outdoor Movie Nights at Second Beach in Stanley Park every Tuesday after sunset until August 21st
+July – Free Outdoor Movie Nights at Second Beach in Stanley Park every Tuesday after sunset until end August

 - The transport system is excellent in Vancouver with regular Skytrains, buses, ferries and boats to get you from A to B in the city.

 - Take drinks/food with you when you go to Stanley Park – you can rent a bicycle with a basket attached to hold all the goodies.
 There are lots of places to sit and relax and enjoy the scenery on the way around too.

 - As the public transport system is so great if you are on a budget then staying in a hotel further out of downtown Vancouver is recommended.
 We had stayed in Richmond on our arrival (near the airport so we could rest and recover from jet lag) but moved closer after 2 nights.
 We chose to stay at the Douglas Guest House a great B&B close to the Vancouver City Hall Skytrain station (a 3 minute walk away)

 - If you have time head over to Vancouver Island!
 You can catch a seaplane across, fly or take the ferry to get to the island where there are loads of great things to see and do.